-The guide was created to assist students taking the WRIT 107B course in finding reports, articles, and other sources that will provide the necessary context for their final reports.
-For questions please contact me at email@example.com or schedule a consultation (information under Office Hours).
+The guide was created to assist students taking the WRIT 107B course find reports, articles, and other sources that will provide the necessary context for their final reports.

 Are we able to search multiple words in conjunction?
 If so, how?

 Yes this is possible!
 This Advanced Search Strategies Infographic should help answer some of the initial advanced searching techniques (using AND, OR, and NOT) in your search.
 Sometimes too, it depends on the search tool you're using.
 Some databases like Business Source Complete will have 3 open search boxes to include multiple words.
 Databases like IBISWorld, however, opens with a single search box.

 How can we search specific information, data for our smartphone app assignment?

 It depends on what you're trying to accomplish in your research!
 In the case of your smartphone app research proposal, you will need to do a fair amount of secondary research.
 I have recommended 3 business databases the Library subscribes to that have helped students complete this assignment in the past.
 If/when you have determined what questions you're trying to answer or data you'd like to gather, it will make it a lot easier to choose which database will fit your needs.
 If you feel stuck and want some advice before you start your research, please email me or message me on Nectir.

 In marketing plan, how can we estimate things such as cost, audience exposure?

 For estimating things like advertising costs, I'd try to learn how similar companies are advertising their products (even if the product is just the app itself)